Last Updated: December 11, 2024

 • Less reporting: Compared to corporations, LLCs have fewer required meetings and reports.

-• The default tax status for an LLC is “pass-through taxation,” meaning that the business itself typically doesn’t pay federal income tax on its profits.
+• The default tax status for an LLC is “pass-through taxation definition,” meaning that the business itself typically doesn’t pay federal income tax on its profits.
 Instead, the responsibility to pay income taxes falls only on the individual business owner or owners.
 In a typical corporation, profits are taxed at both the business level and the individual owners’ level.

 An LLC with only one member doesn’t have to file a separate federal return for the company.
 The member reports the LLC income on their personal income tax return (Form 1040).
 But LLCs with more than one member are treated like a general partnership.
 They must file a separate information federal return for the LLC, Form 1065.
 Then each LLC member reports their share of the profits on Schedule K-1 and attaches it to their own personal federal tax return.